SideStore/SideStore-Docs/references/faq.md

 ### Is Sidestore going to have a Storefront?

-We currently have Community store! https://community-apps.sidestore.io/sidecommunity.json
+We currently have Community store!
+SourceURL: https://community-apps.sidestore.io/sidecommunity.json

 ### Why does my app have an update called pacer test?